Mushrooms of Wrangell-St. Elias National Park & Preserve August 18-20, 2017

 Schedule: Participants should plan to arrive in McCarthy by 5 p.m. in time to get settled and enjoy dinner on Friday, August 18th.
 Dinner will be followed by a public lecture.
 Saturday and Sunday will involve time in the field collecting, observing and talking about mushrooms.
 The workshop ends after dinner on Sunday, August 20th.
 A detailed schedule will be provided with the welcome packet upon registration.

-Cost: $380/person if you register by April 15, 2015; $400/person after April 15.
+Cost: $360/person.
 Current WMC Members receive a 5% discount (not applicable to the early bird discount).
 The workshop price includes lunches and dinners and optional camping and food storage facilities

 Meals and Accommodations: Lunch and dinner will be provided and shared communally; workshop participants are responsible for the breakfast meal.
 Breakfast can be purchased from a limited number of local vendors or participants can bring breakfast provisions to store and cook in the Hardware Store facilities.
 Hot water will be provided for coffee and tea.
 Every effort will be made to accommodate dietary needs and restrictions with advanced notice.
 Primitive camping is available at no cost to workshop participants.
 The private site is located just a short walk away from the Wrangell Mountains Center campus.
 Those who camp are welcome to store gear and food and use our rustic shower and other facilities at the Hardware Store.
 WMC staff will direct you to the campsite and orient you there upon your arrival.